 - The effectiveness of the preaching of the Gospel is not gender specific since the Holy Spirit is the one affecting change in a receptive heart.

 It is very important to understand that prior to the Christian worship meetings that men and women typically did not mingle in worship meetings or in public in many cases.
 Men were separated from women in antiquity.
 Why were they separated?
 Why did the women not mix with men during worship meetings?
-The answer lies in association.
+The answer lies in the association.

 - Temple prostitutes in Babylon